QrackEE/vscode-git-graph/CONTRIBUTING.md

 2. Follow the template as you see appropriate, it's only meant to be a guide.
 3. Click "Submit new issue"

-We will respond promptly, and your request will be prioritised according to the Git Graph [Issue Prioritisation](https://github.com/mhutchie/vscode-git-graph/wiki/Issue-Prioritisation).
+We will respond promptly, and your request will be prioritised according to the Git History [Issue Prioritisation](https://github.com/mhutchie/vscode-git-graph/wiki/Issue-Prioritisation).

 ### Improvements

 Suggest an improvement to existing functionality of this extension!
-We want to make Git Graph an even more useful tool in Visual Studio Code, so any improvements you have are greatly appreciated.
+We want to make Git History an even more useful tool in Visual Studio Code, so any improvements you have are greatly appreciated.

 Check the [open improvements](https://github.com/mhutchie/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"improvement"), and any improvements ready for release on the [project board](https://github.com/mhutchie/vscode-git-graph/projects/1#column-4514040), to see if your improvement is already under consideration or on its way.
 If it is, give the issue a thumbs up so it will be higher prioritised.